dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/t1-sprint3.md

 You'll update this weekly during your sprint transitions!

-## Your Mission for Sprint 2
+## Your Mission for Sprint 4

-In Sprint 1 you did a deep wiring test of your product.
-Components are connected and data/computation is flowing.
-This is great!

-Your mission this week is to make substantial progress (that is always the mission).
-You should be wrapping up having all the deep functionality of your project done.
-Now expand on the core functionality.
-Expand on interfaces, make sure to keep usability in mind.
-Start making this product really work.

-Remember, prioritize hard/real functionality over filler.
-Don't worry about things like *settings pages*, rather focus the core functionality.
+At this point, you should basically be all set for demos!

+Kidding, but seriously, this week you come up with a plan for what your demo will look like and work towards making sure you can execute it.
+You should plan on having a fully testable prototype by the end of this sprint!

 ## Planning